 Do I need my Wells Fargo loan number and SBA loan number to apply for PPP loan forgiveness?
 Where can I find them?

-If you received a PPP loan through Wells Fargo, your loan numbers will be automatically pre-filled for you in the application.
+If you apply for forgiveness for a PPP loan from Wells Fargo by using the Wells Fargo online forgiveness application (accessible through Wells Fargo Business Online®) your loan numbers will be automatically pre-filled for you in the application.
 You will not need to have them ahead of time to be able to apply for forgiveness.

 We will notify you once the online application becomes available and will continue to keep you updated on key dates by email and on this site, as you continue through the forgiveness process.